 There are parallels in the elaborate masks used during the Montol Festival and those seen in traditional Venetian carnival.
 Other examples of masking can be seen in the form of animal faces or distortions of a human face.

 This Cornish Cultural Association are organising this year’s event, and are offering people the opportunity to make costumes, masks and lanterns at their pop up shop in Causewayhead.
 This location will also provide people with the opportunity to learn some of the traditional dances linked to the event.
 On the day itself, Market Jew Street will be lined with stalls and entertainment.
-From 4pm the festival kicks off properly with a Sundown procession from the top of Causewayhead led by the Raffidy Dumitz Band, followed an hour later by Fire Performers outside Market House, with the main performance at 5:30pm in Chapel Street.
-From 6:00pm, the main Montol procession, led by Raffidy Dumitz, Bagas Crowd and the Keen Sham Town band with massed guisers flowing down towards the Princess May Recreation Ground.
-Half an hour later Tamsys Montol will occur at the Recreation Ground.
-The Admiral Benbow pub sees the location of the Midwinter Revels featuring the Guise Guilds at 7:30pm.
-Finally, at 10pm, the Chalking of the Mock will take place.
+From 4pm the festival kicks off properly with a Sundown procession from the top of Causewayhead , followed an hour later by Fire Performers outside Market House, with the main performance at 6:00pm in Chapel Street.
+From 6:00pm, the main Montol procession will flow down towards the Princess May Recreation Ground.
+The Guise Guilds take place between 7:30pm and 10pm.
+At 10:00pm, the Chalking of the Mock will take place, with a meet outside the Union Hotel.
 During this event, a Mock or Cornish Yule has a stick man chalked on.
 This is said to represent the old year and the birth of the new.
 The Lord of Misrule then declares “According to our tradition this represents the end of the old and the beginning of the new”.
 The Mock is then burnt.